YETUNDE-63/CAPSTONE-PROJECT-INSURANCE-CLAIM-PREDICTIVE-MODEL/README.md

 - Performs well on imbalanced datasets
 - Often outperforms RF with proper tuning
 - Provides feature importance for reporting
+- Model is not overfitting on noise
+- Features align with real-world insurance logic
+- Binning + log transforms improved signal clarity
+- Geo codes are contributing meaningfully, not dominating

 ### Data Visualization
 ----------------------